andreatoson3-netizen/Amatriciana/docs/SystemTestResults.md

   - Date: 28.08.2026
   -
 * The system must reject the save operation when the city cannot be written to the selected file.
-  - Result: KO
+  - Result: OK
-  - Comment: The system does not reject the save operation when a PDF or TXT file is selected and does not display an error message.
+  - Comment: The save operation was attempted in a non-writable system directory (`C:\Program Files`).
+The system correctly rejected the operation and displayed an error message.
-  - Date: 28.08.2026
+  - Date: 2.09.2026

 * The current city state must remain unchanged when the save operation fails.
-  - Result: Not testable
+  - Result: OK
-  - Comment: This criterion was not specifically tested during the system test.
+  - Comment: After the save operation failed, the city state remained unchanged.
-  - Date: 28.08.2026
+  - Date: 2.09.2026

 * The system must inform the City Mayor that the city could not be saved.
-  - Result: Non testable
+  - Result: OK
-  - Comment: This criterion was not specifically tested during the system test.
+  - Comment: When the save operation failed, the system displayed an error message "Unable to save the Game", informing the City Mayor that the game could not be saved.
-  - Date: 28.08.2026
+  - Date: 2.09.2026

 ## User story 11 - Bankruptcy and Game Over (Additional feature)